 ReWilding the Human Psyche

 I’m Dr. Dana Klisanin—a psychologist, futurist, and researcher working at the intersection of psychology, futures thinking, ecology, and the arts.
-My work explores the restoration of human–nature relationships as a foundation for resilience, imagination, and human flourishing in times of rapid change.
+My work explores how restoring relationships between people and the living world can support resilience, imagination, and human flourishing in times of rapid change.

-Through ReWilding: Lab, I design bespoke programs and inquiries for leaders, institutions, and organizations seeking more regenerative ways of thinking and being.
-This work integrates evidence-based psychology, creative practice, and nature-based engagement to strengthen ecological connection, deepen sensory intelligence, and expand creative capacity.
+Through ReWilding: Lab, I design place-responsive programs and inquiries for leaders, institutions, and organizations seeking more regenerative ways of thinking and being.
+This work integrates evidence-based psychology, creative practice, and nature-based engagement, with particular attention to sensory experience, perception, and our relationship to landscape as a site of learning, reflection, and care.

-Alongside applied work, I develop original frameworks and research exploring how inner capacities—such as attention, imagination, and care—shape the futures we are able to imagine and create.
-These explorations take many forms, from peer-reviewed scholarship and public talks to artistic practice and storytelling projects, including the Chronicles of G.A.I.A. series, which invites readers of all ages to envision futures where humans and the living world thrive together.
+Alongside applied work, I develop original research and frameworks exploring how inner capacities—such as attention, imagination, and care—shape the futures we are able to imagine and create.
+These explorations take many forms, from peer-reviewed scholarship and public talks to participatory art and storytelling projects, including the Chronicles of G.A.I.A. series, which invites readers of all ages to envision futures where humans and the living world thrive together.

 Dr. Dana Klisanin

-Our current initiatives include Cyberhero, a values-driven game universe that teaches digital citizenship through play, and BELA, an AI-powered learning companion for children inspired by my Chronicles of G.A.I.A. series.
-Earlier, I introduced concepts such as transception—cyberception infused with moral imagination—and digital altruism, along with prosocial models like cyber-kindness and the Cyberhero archetype.
+Current initiatives include Cyberhero, a values-driven game universe that explores digital citizenship through play, and BELA, an AI-enabled learning companion for children inspired by my Chronicles of G.A.I.A. series.
+Earlier work introduced concepts such as transception—cyberception infused with moral imagination—and digital altruism, alongside prosocial constructs like cyber-kindness and the Cyberhero archetype.
 These ideas evolved from the the Evolutionary Guidance Media framework, later expanded through Ken Wilber’s Integral Theory into EGM-Integral and STORIENT™.
 My work in this space helped shape early frameworks for social impact media and digital citizenship, bridging technology and humanity in service of a more connected world.

 From Theory to Practice–And Back to Nature